giftingp/Randomized_smoothing/README.md

 We train a very simple convolutional neural network on MNIST and assess the standard accuracy.
-Additionally, in order to provide certifiable robust adversarial perturbations we also implement randomized smoothing by Cohen et al [1].
+Additionally, in order to provide certifiable robust adversarial perturbations we also implement randomized smoothing by Cohen et al. [1].
 ## Results

 ### Training Progress